 WARNING: The memory modules are hot to the touch for some time after the system has been powered down.
 Allow time for the memory modules to cool before handling them.
-Handle the memory modules by the card edges and avoid touching the components on the memory module.
+Handle the memory modules by the card edges and avoid touching the components or metallic contacts on the memory module.